Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Recurrence-aware LTCN-based classifier

 \subsection{Quasi-nonlinear reasoning model}

-Firstly, we propose a new reasoning rule that introduces a nonlinearity coefficient $\phi \geq 0$ controlling the extent to which the model will take into account the value produced by the transfer function when updating the neuron's activation value.
-In contrast, we can introduce another coefficient $\gamma \geq 0$ such that $\phi+\gamma>0$ to control the extent to which the model will take into account the neuron's initial activation value in the updating process.
-Equation \eqref{eq:rule3a} displays this reasoning model,
+Firstly, we propose a new reasoning rule that introduces a nonlinearity coefficient $\phi \in [0,1]$ controlling the extent to which the model will take into account the value produced by the transfer function over the neuron's initial activation value.
+Equation \eqref{eq:rule3} shows this model,

-where $B$ denotes the bias vector, which can be understood as the amount of external information impacting the neuron's state (i.e., what cannot be explained through the weights connecting the neurons).
+where $B_{1 \times M}$ denotes the bias matrix, which can be understood as the amount of external information impacting the neuron's state (i.e., what cannot be explained through the neuronal concepts describing the problem domain).
+The matrices $B$ and $W$ will be computed from historical data during the \textit{unsupervised learning step}.

-The formula above can be expressed in terms of the nonlinearity coefficient $\phi \geq 0$ alone but this coefficient must be restricted to the $[0,1]$ interval.
-Equation \eqref{eq:rule3b} formalizes the simplified reasoning rule,

-If $\phi=1$, then we have a traditional long-term recurrent model such that the neuron's activation value depends on the states of connected neurons.
-If $\phi=0$, then there will be no recurrence at all, so the model will narrow down to one linear regression with multiple outputs.
+If $\phi=1$, then we have a traditional long-term recurrent model such that the neurons' activation values depend on the states of connected neurons in the previous iteration.
+If $\phi=0$, then there will be no recurrence at all, so the model will narrow down to a linear regression with multiple outputs \cite{Yu2019}.
+For the most part, the motivation for this model is that in traditional FCMs, the input is explicitly used to compute neurons' activation values only in the first iteration.

-Overall, the intuition of this model is that long-term recurrent models often forget the initial conditions after a few iterations, which leads to models with poor discriminatory power.
 Moreover, some decision models might benefit from a certain degree of linearity.

-Figures \ref{fig:act_rule1}, \ref{fig:act_rule2} and \ref{fig:act_rule3} depict the reasoning rules formalized in Equations \eqref{eq:rule1}, \eqref{eq:rule2} and \eqref{eq:rule3b}.
-The reader can notice that, unlike the model in Figure \ref{fig:act_rule2}, our proposal adds the scaled initial activation value after having transformed the incoming information flow with the transfer function.
+Figures \ref{fig:act_rule1}, \ref{fig:act_rule2} and \ref{fig:act_rule3} depict the reasoning rules formalized in Equations \eqref{eq:rule1}, \eqref{eq:rule2} and \eqref{eq:rule3}, respectively.
+Notice that, unlike the model in Figure \ref{fig:act_rule2}, our proposal adds the scaled initial activation value after having transformed the incoming information flow with the transfer function.
 Failing to do that implies that the additional activation value (either the neuron's initial or previous activation value) will have a limited impact on the neuron's outcome after applying the transfer function.